 Children are regularly assessed enabling individual progress to be carefully monitored.
 Importantly, this facilitates the early identification of children requiring personalised intervention, or indeed extra challenge, to reach their fullest potential.

-At Bournville Village Primary School, we use Letters and Sounds and also incorporate Jolly Phonics into this.
+At Bournville Village Primary School, we follow the Letters and Sounds order of teaching phonics and supplement this with Jolly Phonics resources and teaching tools.

 Our aim for a ‘typical’ phonic learning journey is: